griga23/shoe-store/lab1.md

 SELECT COUNT(DISTINCT id) AS num_customers FROM shoe_customers;
 ```

+We can try some basic aggregations with the product catalog records.
-Show amount of shoe models, average rating and maximum model price for each brand
+For each shoe brand find number of shoe models, average rating and maximum model price.
 ```
 SELECT brand as brand_name,
     COUNT(DISTINCT name) as models_by_brand,